faical-allou/grabchallenge/README.md

 -f will retrain all based on the default values

--i to name the input file unless it is called "input.csv"
 ```
 -----
 for **predict.py**

 ```
--i to name the input file unless it is called "input.csv" -o to name the output file unless it is called "prediction.csv"
+-o to name the output file otherwise it is called "prediction.csv"
 ```

 ----
-# NOte:
+# Note:

-Training the first network is slow and the pretrained weights perform OK in most cases.

-If `python train.py -f` takes too long you can consider running `python train.py -t2` and only train the sceond network.
+If `python train.py -f` takes too long you can consider running `python train.py -t2` and only train the second network.